Want to see your work in NILE Magazine? Please send your proposal to firstname.lastname@example.org.

 We'd love it if you could briefly outline your story idea and include a proposed word count with a few strong clips, but please do not send full articles until requested.

 Don't be offended if we edit your work.
-All articles submitted to NILE are edited in order to bring them into line with our house style and ensure consistency in the spelling of ancient names, dates, etc. Text may also require cutting in order to fit a layout.
+It is still awesome.
+All articles submitted to NILE are edited to bring them into line with our house style and ensure consistency in the spelling of ancient names, dates, etc. Text may also require trimming in order to fit a layout.

-NILE is proud of its amazing photography, so if you are submitting images as well, they should be high-res, clear and in-focus.
-We may make slight changes to photographs in an effort to make them clearer to readers.
-Pictures should be submitted as digital images at 300dpi or greater, and at least 15 cm in height or width.
+NILE is proud of its amazing photography (some would say obsessive), so if you are submitting images they should be high-res, clear and in-focus.
+We may make slight changes to photographs to make them clearer to readers.
 All images sent to us must have copyright permission and be well-captioned.
-Visuals (photos, diagrams etc) should be provided as separate files, not in the body of the text.

 Copyright for articles, photographs, diagrams, excavation plans and maps remains yours.
 NILE requires first reproduction rights, as well as the right to use and reprint your work.